UWCNuclear/Geant4Scintillator/README.md

     gedit annihilGamma.mac &

-***Before running the code,*** make sure that you edit the name of the previous output file or it will get overwritten when the simulation runs again.
+***Before running the code,*** make sure that you edit the name of the previous output file or it will get overwritten when the simulation runs again:

+    mv test.root ../output/test_SHAPE_LENGTH_REFLECTIVITY.root

 To run the code:

     ./OpPhoton -m annihilGamma.mac

-To analyse the results:
+To adapt the analysis code for the parameters that you need (stick length, number of files to analyse, their names, and the names of the output images):

+    mv test.root ../output/test_SHAPE_LENGTH_REFLECTIVITY.root
     cd ../output
-    root -l OpPhoton.C

-To adapt the analysis code for the parameters that you need (stick length, number of files to analyse, their names,  and the names of the output images):

     gedit OpPhoton.C &

+To analyse the results:

     root -l OpPhoton.C

 ***More details:*** OpPhoton/README

 # Geant4 tips!